Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Index theorem in general relativistic Yang--Mills theory

 Here, we use the K\"{u}nneth theorem and the Poincar\'{e} duality theorem.

 On the other hand, black hole solutions have a singularity, e.g., the Schwarzschild solution is defined in $\R^1{\otimes}\R^3\setminus\{0\}$ and the Kerr--Newman solution has a domain as $\R^1{\otimes}\R^3{\setminus}S^1$.
 The singularity-ring $S^1$ in the Kerr--Newman solution is homotopically contractible; thus, its homology is the same as the Schwarzschild solution's one.
 Therefore, it is enough to consider the cohomology of the Schwarzschild solution.
-An oriented and closed domain of the Schwarzschild solution, denoted as $\M_{ \textrm{Schw}}$, is constructed owing to the one-point compactification of $\M$ as follows: Time variable $t$ is one-point compactified as $\R{\mapsto}S^1$.
+An oriented and closed domain of the Schwarzschild solution, denoted as $\M_{ \textrm{Schw}}$, is constructed by means of the one-point compactification of $\M$ as follows: Time variable $t$ is one-point compactified as $\R{\mapsto}S^1$.
 A three-dimensional spacial manifold without the origin is the closed manifold such that $\R^3\setminus\{0\}{\cong}S^3$; thus, the domain of the Schwarzschild solution is a closed manifold $\M_{ \textrm{Schw}}{\cong}S^1{\otimes}S^3$.
 The cohomology of a domain of the Schwarzschild solution is provided as $H^4(\M_{ \textrm{Schw}},\Z){\cong}\Z\times\Z$.

-In summary, the second Chern class of the known solutions of the Einstein equation in the Lorentz bundle has integral cohomology.
+In summary, the second Chern class of the known solutions of the Einstein equation in the inertial bundle has integral cohomology.
 In reality, direct calculations of $\Tr_{\TM}[\RRR\wedge\RRR]$ with the $\theta$-metric show

 for all solutions listed above.
 Therefore, the Chern characteristic is also zero for the space-time manifold of the known solution of the Einstein equation.